rifhall/04-Space-Shooter/README.md

-# 04-Space-Shooter
+# Project-Template-Godot
-This is a space shooter game, made in godot, for one of my classes.
+A default Godot project template for MSCH-C220